 Can Diet Ease Arthritis Pain?

-At Central Orthopedic Group our goal is to alleviate our patient’s arthritis pain and allow them to function again in their normal lives.
+At Central Orthopedic Group, our goal is to alleviate our patient’s arthritis pain.
 Many things can influence our joints and our joint pain.
 But can a change in your diet ease your arthritis pain?
 Yes it can!
-In this blog post we have discussed some changes to your diet that can influence a reduction in pain from arthritis.
+Here, we have discussed some changes to your diet that can reduce arthritis pain.

 How Your Diet Can Affect Your Arthritis

-Allergies and inflammation of the joints are some of the reasons you experience pain from arthritis.
-One of the most common places many people feel arthritis pain is in their elbow.
-The constant bending of the arm and the common use of repetitive motions from activities such as gardening, golfing, tennis, and more can cause pain in the elbow.
+Inflammation of the joints are some of the reasons you experience pain from arthritis.
+Furthermore, one of the most common places for arthritis pain is the elbow.
+This is due to the constant bending of the arm and the common use of repetitive motions.
+For example, activities such as gardening, golfing, tennis, etc. can cause pain in the elbow.

 1. Add Coconut Oil to Your Diet

-Coconut oil offers many benefits that can specifically help someone suffering from arthritis pain.
+Coconut oil offers many benefits.
+One of these benefits is easing arthritis pain.
 Coconut oil contains medium chain fatty acids, which possess antibacterial, anti-fungal, and anti-viral properties.
-This means that by regularly incorporating coconut oil into your diet you are more or less ingesting an antibiotic and anti-fungal medication that works subtly and harmlessly in your body to protect you.
+Meaning, by regularly taking coconut oil you are ingesting an antibiotic and anti-fungal medication that works subtly and harmlessly in your body to protect you.

-There are many ways to receive the benefits of coconut oil whether ingested internally or used as a mouthwash.
-Since the common infections that are problematic for arthritis are oral infections, using coconut oil as a mouthwash in response to an oral infection will help heal the mouth and deter the toxic build up in the blood and inflammation of the joints that occurs.
+Furthermore, there are many ways to take coconut oil.
+Aside from ingesting, it can also be used as a mouthwash.
+Since oral infections are problematic for arthritis, coconut oil will help heal the mouth.
+This will deter the toxic build up in the blood and inflammation of the joints that occurs.

-Coconut oil can be added to food directly, and depending on the type (extra-virgin, virgin, raw, etc.) you can taste the “coconut-ness” or not.
-It can even be a delicious addition to coffee, simply use it in place of sugar for a rich, flavorful additive.
+Additionally, coconut oil can be added to food directly.
+And, depending on the type (extra-virgin, virgin, raw, etc.), you can taste the “coconut-ness” or not.
+It can even be a delicious addition to coffee; simply use it in place of sugar for a rich, flavorful additive!

 2. Incorporate Fatty Acids into Your Diet

 One common fatty acid is Omega 3.
-Omega 3’s have positive effects in everyone’s life- acting as natural mood brighteners, encouraging heart health, brain growth, and more.
-They are also able to reduce joint stiffness and associated pain.
+Omega 3’s have positive effects in everyone’s life.
+It acts as a natural mood brightener, encourages heart health, brain growth, and more.
+Moreover, they are able to reduce joint stiffness and associated pain.

-Omega 3’s can be found in fish oil supplements and in fish itself.
-It can also be found in certain seaweeds and plankton.
-If you choose to get the benefits from fish itself, salmon or sardines are good options.
-Be careful, however, with ingesting too much fish or fish oil supplements as there is a risk of mercury build up in the body from having too much seafood.
-Keep in mind that the larger the fish the more mercury it could have present in its body.
+Omega 3’s is found in fish oil supplements and in fish itself.
+Also, it’s found in certain seaweeds and plankton.
+Salmon and sardines are good options when choosing to get benefits from fish directly.
+However, be careful with ingesting too much fish or fish oil supplements as there is a risk of mercury build up in the body.
+Keep in mind: the larger the fish, the more mercury it is likely to contain.

-GLA, or Gamma-Linolenic Acid is another fatty acid that is very helpful for those suffering from arthritis.
-GLA is an Omega 6 fatty acid, and is specifically noted as the “anti-inflammatory essential fat.”
-It is helpful for all people, especially women, whether they struggle with arthritis pain or not.
+GLA, or Gamma-Linolenic Acid, is another fatty acid that is very helpful for those suffering from arthritis.
+GLA is an Omega-6 fatty acid.
+And, it is specifically noted as the “anti-inflammatory essential fat.”
+Furthermore, it is helpful for all people (especially women) whether they struggle with arthritis pain or not.

-GLA can help reduce the impact of inflammation from cardiovascular diseases, increase lung function, ease PMS, eczema and dermatitis, aid in autoimmune conditions, and some studies suggest it can be an anticancer agent as well as an aid to metabolic abnormalities such as diabetes.
+GLA can help many ailments.
+This includes: reduce the impact of inflammation from cardiovascular diseases, increase lung function, ease PMS, eczema and dermatitis, and aid in autoimmune conditions.
+And, some studies suggest it can be an anticancer agent as well as help with diabetes.